domsson/fetch-all-the-things/README.md

 # Collections

+These are projects that contain a multitude of fetch scripts / programs.

 - [candies](https://github.com/domsson/candies) C programs made with status bars in mind; most of these have the option to be kept running
   - [cpu-proc](https://github.com/domsson/candies/tree/master/cpu-proc) CPU usage in %
   - [datetime](https://github.com/domsson/candies/tree/master/datetime) date and time